sportsdunia logo

 Edgbaston Stadium is an institution of cricket (Image credits: England Cricket official X account/@englandcricket)

 Edgbaston Stadium, which was established in 1882, is one of the most vibrant and atmospheric cricket stadiums in England.
-With a capacity of 25,000 and boundary dimensions ranging from 240 to 260 feet, it has hosted over 60 Test matches, 50 ODIs, and 15 T20Is.
-Known for its loud and passionate crowd, Edgbaston comes alive especially during England-Australia clashes, earning a reputation as one of the fiercest cricket stadium in England and Wales.
+With a capacity of 24,803 and boundary dimensions ranging from 65-80 meters, it has hosted 61 Test matches, 66 ODIs, and 28 T20Is.
+Known for its loud and passionate crowd, Edgbaston comes alive especially during England-Australia clashes, earning a reputation as one of the fiercest and best cricket stadium in England.

 Straight Boundary77–80 m